Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can check the progress of your Absentee or Vote-by-Mail ballot (or check to see if you already requested one) by using the Track My Ballot feature on the Secretary of State’s website.
 "Pending" means your application has been accepted and we have not yet mailed your ballot.
 The "State Election" is the November 3rd general election; federal offices are on the ballot.

 You only need to apply for a ballot by mail (Vote-by-Mail or Absentee) once.
 If you are unable to check through the "Track My Ballot" feature, please contact the Town Clerk before applying.

 View a listing of these officials on our State and Federal Elected Officials page.

 Learn more by visiting the State Public Records Division website.

 Vote by Mail ballots (Early Voting Ballots) can be used to vote by mail, instead of voting in person.

 To receive an early voting ballot each voter must make the request in writing with their signature.
-This can be done by submitting a Vote-by-Mail Application, the Secretary of State website, or by contacting the Town Clerk.
-You may also request a ballot by letter or email to the Town Clerk, but it must include a signature and indicate which remaining 2020 elections for which you’d like a ballot and, if wanted, identify the party for the State Primary Ballot.
+This can be done by submitting a Vote-by-Mail Application by email, mail, or in person to the Town Clerk.
+You may also request a ballot by letter or email to the Town Clerk, but it must answer the fields on the Vote-by-Mail Application and include a signature.

 The last day to apply for a Vote-by-Mail Ballot for the State Primary is Wednesday, August 26, 2020 5 p.m.